QBANK by CourseHostthe Center for Medical Education

 This is what a real QBank question looks like.

-✓ Correct answer: Anticholinergic toxicity (diphenhydramine)
+✓ Correct answer: Perform emergency cricothyroidotomy

 Start your board prep today.